Unipisa/unipisa.github.io/join_organization.md

 ---

-To join the Unipisa organizzation on GitHub please fill [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=MWtFxyCi9Ue-Ukc4KGcKoVkYUXAKGZRAiclN1st5aFpUMFRYOVRIUjJIT0JJMERMMTFCRTI2VVoySi4u).
+To join the Unipisa organizzation on GitHub please fill [this form](https://forms.office.com/e/XiEFxExdxE).

+You will receive an invitation mail from GitHub.com.
+Please accept it, then you will be able to request a [Student Developer Pack](https://unipisa.github.io/students)

 ---